-Employees typically cannot receive bonuses since they are not trying to reach sale targets.
+Employees typically cannot receive bonuses since they are not trying to reach sales targets.

 Nonprofit employees also cannot receive stock options, since there are no shares to own in a nonprofit organization.
 Sometimes, nonprofits will offer plans similar to stock options plans, but they instead receive shares in a mutual fund or a stock portfolio.

-Just like for-profit businesses, must withhold from employees’ paychecks federal, state and local taxes and Federal Insurance Contributions Act (FICA) taxes.
+Just like for-profit businesses, nonprofits must withhold from employees’ paychecks federal, state, and local taxes.
 The organization must also match nonprofit payroll taxes such as FICA tax payments.
 Organizations are responsible for federal and state unemployment taxes (FUTA and SUTA) and workers’ compensation payments.

 - The employee is paid less than $100 in a calendar year